Ahtesham18112011/VSDSquadron_FM/README.md

        make clean

+### Dowmloading the required Open-source tools
 Download the required tools for VSDSquadronFM.
 Project Icestorm, NextPNR and Yosys.
-These Opensource tools can be downloaded by the following command
+These Opensource tools can be downloaded by the following command:

 #### Project icestorm